 Earlier this week I wrote a post asking Is the Sky Blue?, discussing the way that culture influences our perception of color.
 In the comments thread Will Robertson linked to a fascinating 8-minute BBC Horizon clip.
 The video features an expert explaining how language changes how children process color in the brain.

 We also travel to Namibia to visit with the Himba tribe.
-They have different color categories than we do in the West, making them “color blind” to certain distinctions we easily parse out, but revealing ways in which we, too, can be color blind.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+They have different color categories than we do in the West, making them “color blind” to certain distinctions we easily parse out, but revealing ways in which we, too, can be color blind.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.